SpongeBob SquarePants season 2: Production

-The season aired on Nickelodeon, which is owned by Viacom, and was produced by United Plankton Pictures and Nickelodeon Animation Studio.
 The season's executive producer was series creator Stephen Hillenburg, who also functioned as the series' showrunner.
 During production of the previous season, Nickelodeon picked up a second season for SpongeBob SquarePants on August 31, 1999.
 The season premiered more than a year later, on October 20, 2000.
 Season production assistant Derek Iversen commented, "We hoped it would go one season.
 We hoped it would go two seasons.
 I figured you do the best you can and you hope."

 In this season, production switched from cel animation, used during the first season, to digital ink and paint.
 Executive producer Paul Tibbitt, in 2009, said "The first season of SpongeBob was done the old-fashioned way on cells, and every cell had to be part-painted, left to dry, paint some other colours.
 It's still a time-consuming aspect of the process now, but the digital way of doing things means it doesn't take long to correct."
 The animation was handled overseas in South Korea at Rough Draft Studios.
 Animation directors credited with episodes in the second season included Sean Dempsey, Edgar Larrazabal, Larry Leichliter, Andrew Overtoom, Leonard Robinson, Frank Weiss, and Tom Yasumi.
 The season was storyboarded by Walt Dohrn, C.H.
 Greenblatt, Chris Headrick, Chuck Klein, Carson Kugler, Jay Lender, Caleb Meurer, Dan Povenmire, William "Bill" Reiss, Octavio Rodriguez, Jim Schumann, Aaron Springer, Paul Tibbitt, and Erik Wiese.
 Episodes were written by a team of writers, which consisted of Dohrn, David Fain, Greenblatt, Mr. Lawrence, Lender, Mark O'Hare, Povenmire, William Reiss, Springer, Tibbitt, and Merriwether Williams.

 During the season, the writing staff used their individual childhood experiences as inspirations to come up with much of the story lines for individual episodes.
-For example, in the episode "Sailor Mouth", SpongeBob learns profanity.
-The idea for the episode was inspired by creative director Derek Drymon's experience "[when] I got in trouble for saying the f-word in front of my mother."
-Drymon said, "The scene where Patrick is running to Mr. Krabs to tattle, with SpongeBob chasing him, is pretty much how it happened in real life."
-The end of the episode, where Mr. Krabs uses more profanity than SpongeBob and Patrick, was also inspired "by the fact that my [Drymon's] mother has a sailor mouth herself."
+For example, the idea for the plotline of the episode "Sailor Mouth" was inspired by creative director Derek Drymon's experience when he "got in trouble for saying the f-word in front of [his] mother."
+Drymon cited two scenes which were reflective of his experiences, including the scene "where Patrick is running to Mr. Krabs to tattle, with SpongeBob chasing him," and the end of the episode, where Mr. Krabs uses more profanity than SpongeBob and Patrick, as Drymon's mother "has a sailor mouth herself."
 In "The Secret Box", SpongeBob wants to see what is inside Patrick's secret box.
 The idea came to Drymon because he too had a secret box as a child.
-Creator Hillenburg said, "[He] started telling us about it.
-We wanted to make fun of him and use it."
+Creator Hillenburg said that the staff "wanted to make fun of him and use [the story]" after he brought it up.